MonksterFX/emojpy/README.md

 Emoji To Python Transpiler - Having Fun With Emojis

 # proposal
 The idea behind emojpy is to build a valid transpiler for code expressed trough emojis.
+It supports 3.6+ python.

 ## example
-You can see an example here:
+Basic Python Example:

 ```py
 a = 'Hello World'
 print(a)
 ```

-in emojpy script
+Emojpy Script
 ```py
 🔑😜
 😜 = 'Hello World'